 David C. Read effectively crafts domestic and international patent protection strategies for clients worldwide.
 Clients find him a knowing and seasoned advocate across a broad spectrum of businesses and industries, primarily in the mechanical and electro-mechanical fields.
 With more than 20 years of wide-ranging IP work, including patent prosecution and litigation, reliable opinions, and counseling, he is recognized with a Martindale-Hubbell® AV Peer Review Rating™.
 His experience as an adjunct professor of law, coupled with his development of a ground breaking firm-wide mentoring program, leaves him well-positioned to communicate important legal and technical considerations to clients, and on their behalf.
-Mr. Read is also a member of the Firm’s Executive Committee responsible for managing the Firm.
+David is also a member of the firm’s Executive Committee responsible for managing the firm.

 In addition, he has been frequently involved in patent litigation, including post trial proceedings and appeals, as well as a variety of post-issuance matters regarding patent reexaminations and reissues.
-Mr. Read was selected as a 2013 “Top Rated Lawyer in Intellectual Property” by American Lawyer Media (ALM) and Martindale-Hubbell.
+David was selected as a 2013 “Top Rated Lawyer in Intellectual Property” by American Lawyer Media (ALM) and Martindale-Hubbell.

 - Successfully prosecuted a portfolio of patents covering weighing systems for weighing bulk packaged goods.
 The systems enable suppliers to save costs by delivering more precisely measured quantities of bulk goods.

 - Obtained issuance of a number of patents directed to precision drill bits capable of satisfying strict tolerance requirements through the use of an innovative arrangement of crush faces and cutting blades.

 - Prepared, filed, and prosecuted a number of non-provisional and provisional patent applications covering significant advancements in medical device technology.
 A number of these devices show significant promise and present additional life-saving treatment options.